Request our Free Trial. Corporate counsel only.

 To qualify for our free trial, your company must have experienced a certain amount of pain, i.e., a total of fifty (50) or more discrimination lawsuits in federal court during the last three (3) years.

-After we agree on your NDA and our Free Trial Agreement, we'll send you a laptop, server (including a GPU card that's pre-trained for "discrimination" using deep learning), and set-up instructions for you to use "on premises" for up to 90 calendar days.
+After we agree on your NDA and our Free Trial Agreement, we'll send you a laptop, server (including a GPU card that's pre-trained for "discrimination" using deep learning), and set-up instructions for you to use "on premises" for a limited time.
 You pay only for shipping.

 You'll ask IT to help you set the hardware up in a war room, and in a way that's not connected to your internal email system.
 This way, you'll isolate our laptop-server combination from your company systems.
 IT should have no objections.